French parliament adopts softer law against plant shutdowns

 Separately, the National Assembly voted to increase a rebate on welfare charges for a range of domestic jobs, as official data showed the number of hours worked in the field had dropped off sharply in the first quarter of 2014.

-Interim job companies had complained bitterly about earlier increases in welfare charges, saying they pushed private employers to pay for domestic work in cash rather than using cheques with prepaid taxes.
-(Reporting by Emily Picy; Writing by Nicholas Vinocur; Editing by Ingrid Melander)
+Interim job companies had complained bitterly about earlier increases in welfare charges, saying they pushed private employers to pay for domestic work in cash rather than using checks with prepaid taxes.

+Reporting by Emily Picy; Writing by Nicholas Vinocur; Editing by Ingrid Melander